matiasinsaurralde/go-dotnet/README.md

 I've tried calling both C# and VB.NET methods, of course you need to generate the assembly first, check below for more details!

+**Note: After some tweaks it seems to work fine under Linux!
+Remember to install the SDK first :)**

 ![Capture][capture]